-I started this blog over a decade ago as an outlet for my frustration with New Jersey’s (and many other states’) deeply-embedded structural impediments to educational equity.
+I started this platform over a decade ago as an outlet for my frustration with New Jersey’s (and many other states’) deeply-embedded structural impediments to educational equity.
 Those residency hearings epitomized the source of my rage.
 Here’s a data point for you: If you live on Brunswick Avenue, right at the border of Lawrence and Trenton, students on the west side of the street are zoned for Lawrence schools and students on the east side of the street are zoned for Trenton schools.
 The graduation rate at Lawrence High School is 95.6% and average SAT scores are 559 in reading and 562 in math.
 The graduation rate at the main campus of Trenton Central High School is 81.6% and average SAT’s are 421 in reading and 401 in math.

 This is every kind of wrong to me.

 It was those residency hearings that sparked my interest in public school choice.
 Regular readers know I support New Jersey’s charter school sector because it offers children like Kayla and Tasha an alternative to districts with long histories of dismal student outcomes.